TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-5.md

 DID Methods, implement different ways of creating and modifying Decentralized Identifiers.
 The recommendation is to use the following two DID Methods:

 - [WEB-DID] For centralized services, allowing them to be identified by their domain name.
 - [PKH-DID] For agent identified by a [CAIP-10] blockchain address.
-As an example these could be both self-hosted and custodial wallets, but also allows us to identify DeFi protocols
+For example, these could be both self-hosted and custodial wallets but also allow us to identify DeFi protocols.

 ### Web DID for Centralized Services